 How do you get your students to understand the meaning behind data in order to think statistically?

 The Statistical Analysis and Learning Tool (SALT) is designed by statisticians, for statisticians, to help you get introductory students deeply engaged in data manipulation, analysis, and interpretation without getting bogged down in complex computations.
-After years of development in partnership with statistics educators and in-class testing by instructors and students, SALT will be fully integrated into WebAssign questions starting Fall 2020.
+After years of development in partnership with statistics educators and in-class testing by instructors and students, SALT is fully integrated into WebAssign questions.

 The result?
 Engaged students able to visualize statistics with a deeper conceptual understanding of the meaning behind data.